 Disclaimer: I do not recommend any particular stock.
 The stock names mentioned in this article are purely for showing how to do analysis.
 Take your own decision before investing.

-.. and in this article, I am going to guide you through a step by step approach to select great stocks and how to invest in the stock market in India in 2021
+I am going to guide you through a step by step approach to select great stocks and how to invest in the stock market in India in 2022

-7 steps to invest in share market in India for beginners in 2021
+5 steps to invest in share market in India for beginners

 Before I run you through my step by step approach for picking stocks, let’s first understand the two different methods to make profits in the markets and which of the two methods is practised by the majority of the leading investors across the world to create wealth for themselves.

-People practising trading style make use of tools like technical analysis that makes use of complex indicators such as moving averages, stochastic oscillator to forecast the future price movement of the stocks.
+You have to learn technical analysis of stocks by understanding complex indicators such as reading candlestick chart patterns, moving averages, stochastic oscillator to forecast the future price movement of the stocks.

-Trading can be dangerous (heavy loss-making) because of the huge volatility in the stock prices.
-If you do not have a clear strategy and are not fast enough you could end up with huge losses, wiping out all your money.
-If you are interested in trading then you can learn how to do stock intraday trading in India.
+Trading can be highly rewarding or loss-making because of the huge volatility in the stock prices.
+If you do not have a clear trading strategy then you should stay away from intraday trading.
+You can first learn how to do stock intraday trading in India.

 Warren Buffett says, “If you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”

-The biggest advantage investors gain by holding stocks for such long periods is the advantages of dividends, stock splits, and most importantly dramatic rise in stock’s price levels as the underlying business (of that stock) grows profitably over the years.
+The biggest advantage investors gain by holding stocks for such long periods is the advantages of dividends, stock splits.

 Warren Buffet, the legendary value investor that every investor looks up to created wealth for himself by investing in good stocks and holding them for a long period of time.